 - Fully understand the concept of consent in sexual situations and have practices to put in place in their personal lives

 - Be aware of recent high profiles cases of on-campus sexual violence including the legal ramifications

 - Understand the effects of sexual assault on survivors

-- Be aware of the full implications of Title IX from sports to the classroom to sexual relations
+- Be aware of the implications of Title IX from sports to the classroom to sexual relations

 - Be trained in Bystander Intervention and be given strategies to implement when they see a potentially dangerous situation arise

-- Be made aware of local and school rules and laws that overlap with the concepts presented when applicable
+- Be aware of local and school rules and laws that overlap with the concepts presented when applicable

-- Have analyzed current social norms (such as “wing men”) and understand how thinking about sexual relationships needs to change
+- Understand current social norms (such as “wing men”) and understand how thinking about sexual relationships needs to change

-- Know the main contacts of local, state, and federal programs that can help with sexual assault victims
+- Know the main contacts of campus and local entities that can help with sexual assault survivors

 - Have an understanding of when a personal interaction has crossed the line into unwanted sexual attention

-- Have an understanding of how public nudity and public urination/defecation intersect.
+- Have an understanding of how public indecency and public urination/defecation intersect.

-- Know the basics of current sexting laws, including recent cases and laws
+- Know the basics of current sexting laws, including recent cases and newly passed laws